JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

 title: Multiple Beets Libraries on one machine?
 comments: true
 published: 2024-11-1
-image: /images/2022-5-1-mutliple-beets-libs/beets_logo.png
+image: /images/2022-5-1-multiple-beets-libs/beets_logo.png
 draft: true
 ---

+{% include figure.html filename='/images/2022-5-1-multiple-beets-libs/beets_logo.png' alt_text='the Beets beetroot logo' caption='' width="20%" float="left" margin="4.5px 10px 0 0" img_style="border: 5px solid #303030;" %}

-This article is directed at advanced users of Beets - the best music library manager out there.
-If you are a music collector who uses command-line tools but haven't discovered it yet, [start here](https://beets.io).
-If you already use it and are exploring the configuration possibilities, or if you are a contributing developer, this is for you!
+This article is about [Beets  - the best music library manager out there](https://github.com/beetbox/beets/blob/master/README.rst).
+If you are a music collector who uses command-line tools but haven't discovered it yet, [watch this short demo video](https://beets.io) and read the [Getting Started Guide](https://beets.readthedocs.io/en/stable/guides/main.html).

+**This article is not a beginners guide but describes an opinionated but handy setup for Beets developers and advanced users.**

+[!NOTE]  asdfjklö

-Soon after I started using Beets and contributing to the project, I wanted to manage multiple Beets libraries installed within a single user account on my macOS and Linux machines.
-The initial goal was to find a way to quickly test new code or config settings and easily and safely switch back to working in my production library.
+Soon after I started contributing to the Beets project, I wanted to manage multiple Beets libraries installed within a single user account on my macOS and Linux machines.
+The initial goal was to find a way to quickly test new code or config settings and comfortably switch back to working in my production library.
 Later on I realized the setup's potential to even separate contentwise.

+## Why Prod, Dev and another Beets library?

 Currently I run 3 Beets installations: